frickjack/little-automation/Notes/howto/devTest.md

 Before publishing a new version - be sure to update both the [package version](../../package.json) and the [release notes](../reference/releaseNotes.md).

-The [codebuild](https://aws.amazon.com/codebuild/) integration in most of our repositories loads the `master` branch of this github repo to access the `little` tools.
+The [codebuild](https://aws.amazon.com/codebuild/) integration in most of our repositories loads the `main` branch of this github repo to access the `little` tools.
 We also add a semver tag when we merge new code into the main branch; the git tag should match the module version in `package.json`.
-Furthermore, we require that all git tags be applied to the `master` branch - which is our `release` branch in our simplified [gitflow](https://datasift.github.io/gitflow/IntroducingGitFlow.html) branching strategy.
+Furthermore, we require that all git tags be applied to the `main` branch - which is our `release` branch in our simplified [gitflow](https://datasift.github.io/gitflow/IntroducingGitFlow.html) branching strategy.

 ```